Writing a JSON configuration file¶

 Note

-A connection source/target has a type
+A connection source/target has a type which is fmu by default.
+It is possible

-to add this field to be more explicit in the JSON: "type": "fmu"
+to add this field to be more explicit in the JSON: "type": "fmu".

 From a data source to an FMU¶